Dated: 31 Jul, 2023

 It quickly became apparent that such a huge army could not be supported on such a long march and, after some hasty re-planning, most of the baggage train was sent home along with more than half of the men-at-arms.
 The remaining force was then split into six bodies, each tasked with a different route through the hinterland with the aim of reuniting before the gates of Doomdank in the high Summer.
 The reasoning behind this was that such large forces would be pretty immune to the efforts of all the known hostile entities on the way but also small enough to maintain themselves by plundering the lands they passed through.

-Many suggested that this was an ill-conceived plan but, as it proved, the main idea proved sound and, even as Autumnal colours started to stain the forests of the west a mere four and a half years later, the great host was made one again.
+Many suggested that this was an ill-conceived plan but, as it proved, the main idea was sound and, even as Autumnal colours started to stain the forests of the west a mere four and a half years later, the great host was made one again.
 Reunited and emboldened by their experiences, they arrayed themselves within sight of Doomdank and girded their collective loins for the epic confrontation to come.

 Before we describe those bloody days, we will pause a moment to give some indication of the intervening years, wherein the six hosts journeyed through lands hostile and friendly, strange and mundane.
 Not one host escaped this period unaffected by the trials and tribulations of the journey and the tales of these adventures have become the sustenance of many fables, legends, epic poems and stories plied by minstrels throughout the Land of the Young and beyond.
 Anyone offering coin to such storytellers and musicians can soon get a vast and varied array of versions, some wild and some slanderous.
 One tale, indeed, is treasonous.